dendronhq/dendron-site/vault/dendron.topic.publishingv2.configuration.md

 ### siteHierarchies (required)
 - default: [root]

-List of hierarchies to publish
+List of hierarchies to publish. `root` is a special value that means `publish all`.

 ### siteIndex (optional)
 - default: first element of `siteHiearchies`